i-winxd/img-seq-to-gif/README.md

 # Running the program

+Download this code by going to `code` and clicking "download zip".

 **This program SHOULD work on macOS and Linux, but
 I have not tested it there.** On Windows, make sure you do not run this through the start menu